benbusby/vim-hubbub/README.md

     - You will be prompted for your token(s) and a password to encrypt them

 ## Usage

+**Note:** This is not an exhaustive list.
+Please refer to `:h repoman` for a full list of documented features.

 #### Vim Commands
 Vim Command | Action | Notes
 --- | --- | --- |